kushkansara02/shopify-backend-challenge-fall-2022/README.md

 - The count of an inventory item cannot be less than 0, so a negative input will always be changed to 0.
 - The price of an inventory item cannot be less than 0, so a negative input will always be changed to 0.
 - The name of each inventory item must be unique.
 If a new item is created with a name that already exists, nothing will be created.
-  - Lets say we have an existing inventory item called `Books`.
+  - Let's say we have an existing inventory item called `Books`.
 If there's also an archived inventory item called `Books` and we try to undelete it, then:
     1. The item in the existing inventory will be unchanged.
     2. The item in the archived inventory will be deleted.
   - The above is also true vice versa - when deleting an existing item with the same name as an archived inventory item.